nickpapac/spanner_integrations/README.md

 #### GitHub integration (through Spanner CI Official Github App)

 * Step 1: If you already have a GitHub account click the `SIGN UP WITH GITHUB` button on the [Spanner CI Platform](https://console-spannerci.com).
-This will redirect you to GitHub to authorize:
+This will redirect you to GitHub authorisation page:

 ![alt text](images/0_0.png)